top of page

 fullsizeoutput_2123.jpeg

-In 2006, Andria became the President of the George Litto Productions, Inc. Andria, along with George, were invited to become a board members of the IETFF, a film festival in Monte Carlo.
-Andria facilitated a deal for NRDC, the largest environmental lobbying organization in the USA, to consult with the Principality of Monaco to “green” all events in Monaco, including the film festival and eventually the Monte Carlo Grand Prix.
-As a result, the IETFF received immediate attention in the European press as the first “green” film festival, and NRDC continues to consult with the Principality of Monaco on their environmental sustainability.
-During the festival, she met Oliver Rothschild and discovered his passion for environmental sustainability.
-As a result, Andria also arranged for Oliver Rothschild to retain the NRDC as a consultant for his Green Coffee Company.
+In 2006, Andria became the President of the George Litto Productions, Inc. Andria, along with George, were invited to become board members of the IETFF, a film festival in Monte Carlo.
+Andria helped make a deal for the Natural Resources Defense Council (NRDC), the largest environmental organization in the USA, to consult with the Principality of Monaco to green all events in Monaco, including the film festival.
+As a result, the festival received immediate attention in the European press as the first “green” film festival.

-Andria is currently the President of Amuse Entertainment, Inc, her own company, and of George Litto Enterprises, Inc., the company that controls all the literary rights, films and profit participations of her late father, George Litto.
-She is the rights holder and sales agent for the films OBSESSION, directed by Brian De Palma, OVER THE EDGE by Jonathan Kaplan and THAT COLD DAY IN THE PARK directed by Robert Altman.
+Andria is currently the President of Amuse Entertainment, Inc, her own company, and of George Litto Enterprises, Inc., the company that controls all the literary rights and profit participations of her late father, George Litto.
+She licenses the rights to his three films, OBSESSION, directed by Brian De Palma, OVER THE EDGE, directed by Jonathan Kaplan and THAT COLD DAY IN THE PARK, directed by Robert Altman to the foreign distributors worldwide.
+All three are critically acclaimed films and continue to be sought after by distributors, particularly in Europe.

-Andria has also written three original screenplays, THE LENGTH OF FORGIVENESS, based on true events of a University acquaintance rape, a romantic comedy, BLOW UP BOB, a comedy about relationships and the games people play and HOW LITTLE WE KNOW, a dramedy about love, ambition and an unusual family.
-She has also adapted the book, UNPLANNED PARENTHOOD, the autobiographic novel by Liz Carpenter, the former Press Secretary to LBJ, Lady Bird Johnson and the first female Washington DC correspondent along with Helen Thomas.
+Andria has also written three original screenplays, THE LENGTH OF FORGIVENESS, based on true events of a University acquaintance rape, a romantic comedy, BLOW UP BOB and a dramedy about love, ambition and an unusual family, HOW LITTLE WE KNOW.

 Andria studied Theatre and Music at Tulane University in New Orleans, USC and NYU.
 An avid singer with a 3 1/2 octave soprano voice and a legitimate Broadway belt, Andria has performed in stage plays, musicals, afternoon concerts and cabarets in LA and NYC.
 She continues to sing at cabarets and dance classical ballet as her hobbies.